 Though these healthy habits have their most powerful effects the earlier you put them to work for you, starting them at any age can still bring you benefits that can help fend off osteoporosis.
 If you’ve already been diagnosed, these steps can help slow or even stop the progression of the disease.

 - Get enough calcium.
 Bones contain a lot of calcium, which makes this a crucial nutrient in your diet.
 You should consume at least 1,000–1,200 mg of calcium each day (a cup of fat-free milk provides about 300 mg), mostly through your diet.
 Leafy greens, dairy products and beans are all good sources.
 If you’re lactose intolerant or aren’t getting enough calcium in your diet, talk to your doctor about a supplement.
+It’s also important to get enough magnesium, vitamin K and B vitamins.

 - Do weight-bearing exercises.
 Studies have shown that resistance exercise increases bone density and reduces the risk of fractures.
 The physical stress from lifting weights activates bone cells called osteoblasts to build bone, according to researchers at the University of New Mexico.
 And activities that put impact on your legs and feet, such as walking, hiking and jogging, can have the same effect.
 They also help improve balance and agility, which can minimize falls.
 Aim to exercise aerobically for at least 30 minutes most days of the week and do strength training moves a few times a week.
+“Keep in mind the power of exercise: If your muscles are strong and you have good balance, your likelihood of a fall and fracture is reduced—independent of your bone density.”

-- Lower your sodium intake.
+- Lower Your Sodium Intake.
 When you overload on salt, your body excretes more calcium in your urine.
 Try to keep sodium below 2,300 mg a day, the equivalent of about a teaspoon of salt, unless you are age 51 or older, have high blood pressure or are African American, in which case you should aim for a maximum of 1,500 mg.

 - Curb caffeine consumption.
 While the research is mixed on the caffeine and osteoporosis connection, it’s smart to limit your consumption.
 Stick to a maximum of 300 mg, or three cups of coffee, a day.